SiliconLabs/wiseconnect/examples/snippets/wlan/cloud_apps/azure/readme.md

 ![Azure free trial](resources/readme/azureaccountcreateb.png)

-  **Step 4:** Enter the details requested to register your Microsoft Azure account.
-(Details like email, username, password etc.)
+  **Step 4:** Enter the details requested to register your Microsoft Azure account (details like email, username, password, etc.).

   **Step 5:** Finally, agree to the Microsoft Azure terms and conditions to complete the setup process.

 ![Azure account complete](resources/readme/azureaccountcreatec.png)

-  **Step 6:** At this stage you should be getting an Azure Link for your Azure Account.
+  **Step 6:** At this stage you should be getting an Azure link for your Azure Account.

 You have now successfully created your Azure account and you will be able to access all Azure Services.

-### 1.2 ***Azure IoT Hub and device creation***
+### 1.2 ***Azure IoT Hub and Device Creation***

 - Follow the steps below or refer to [how to create an IoT Hub](https://docs.microsoft.com/en-us/azure/iot-hub/).
-- Azure IoT Hub acts as a gateway between IoT Devices and Azure Cloud Services.
+- Azure IoT Hub acts as a gateway between IoT devices and Azure Cloud Services.
 - Let's create a new IoT Hub service by logging in to your Azure account at <https://portal.azure.com/#home>.

   ![Azure login](resources/readme/azureaccountlogin.png)

-- Click on the “Create a resource icon”
+  **Step 1:** Click on the “Create a resource icon”.

   ![Create Resource](resources/readme/azureresourcecreatea.png)

-- Search for “IoT Hub” in the marketplace
+  **Step 2:** Search for “IoT Hub” in the marketplace.

   ![Iot hub Search](resources/readme/azureresourcecreateb.png)

-- This will open the page shown below.
-Select IoT Hub under “Create”
+  **Step 3:** This will open the page shown below.
+Select IoT Hub under “Create”.

   ![Create IoT Hub](resources/readme/azureiothubcreate.png)

-- Update the Basics details with below information
+  **Step 4:** Update the Basics details with the information below.

-- If a resource group is already available, choose the available resource group in the Resource group drop-down.
-If it is not available, then create a resource group as shown in the image and click "Next: Networking >"
+  **Step 5:** If a resource group is already available, choose the available resource group in the Resource group drop-down.
+If it is not available, then create a resource group as shown in the image and click "Next: Networking".

   ![Create IoT Hub Step1](resources/readme/azurecreateresourcegroupiothub.png)

   ![Create IoT Hub Step2](resources/readme/azurecreateiothub1.png)

-- Configure the following parameters (default settings) and click "Next : Management >"
+  **Step 6:** Configure the following parameters (default settings) and click "Next : Management".

   ![Create IoT Hub Step3](resources/readme/azurecreateiothub2.png)

-- Configure the following parameters (default settings) and click "Next : Add-ons >"
+  **Step 7:** Configure the following parameters (default settings) and click "Next : Add-ons".

   ![Create IoT Hub Step4](resources/readme/azurecreateiothub3.png)

-- Configure the following parameters (default settings) and click "Next : Tags >"
+  **Step 8:** Configure the following parameters (default settings) and click "Next : Tags".

   ![Create IoT Hub Step5](resources/readme/azurecreateiothub4.png)

-- Configure the following parameters (default settings) and click "Next : Review + create >"
+  **Step 9:** Configure the following parameters (default settings) and click "Next : Review + create".

   ![Create IoT Hub Step6](resources/readme/azurecreateiothub5.png)

-- Create the IoT Hub by clicking on create
+  **Step 10:** Create the IoT Hub by clicking on "Create".

   ![Create IoT Hub Step7](resources/readme/azurecreateiothub6.png)

-- This should create your IoT Hub.
+  **Step 11:** This should create your IoT Hub.

   ![IoT Hub resource](resources/readme/azurecreateiothub7.png)

-We have IoT Hub ready, now we can proceed with creating a device identity in the identity registry in the created IoT hub.
+We now have an IoT Hub ready and can proceed with creating a device identity in the identity registry.
 A device cannot connect to a hub unless it has an entry in the identity registry.

-  **Step 1:**  Navigate to your IoT Hub resource
+  **Step 1:**  Navigate to your IoT Hub resource.

   ![IoT Hub resource](resources/readme/azurehomepageiothub.png)

-  **Step 2:** Navigate to Device management > Devices and choose "Add Device" option
+  **Step 2:** Navigate to Device management > Devices and choose "Add Device" option.

   ![Select IoT Device](resources/readme/azureiothubadddevice.png)